pckerneis/Minimal-DIY-Console/spec.md

 ### 3.5 Audio Utilities

 No dedicated audio built-ins are planned for v1.
 Audio synthesis is expected to be done using integer math directly inside `audio(t)`.
 The math utility functions (`abs`, `min`, `max`, etc.) are available inside `audio(t)`.

-🔲 _TBD — additional waveform helpers may be added if common patterns prove too verbose._

 ### 3.6 Persistence